 If a device does not respond to separate On or Off remote control signals, the manufacturer has not provided that ability for the device.

 Using the Device Menu Button to Display Menus

 Device Menu

-If NetCommand is setup, pressing the remote control's DEVICE MENU button displays the transport menu of the current device if the input is a VCR or DVD.
-Another press of the DEVICE MENU button will display menu for the current device source, if available.
+Pressing the remote control's DEVICE MENU button displays the menu for the current device source.